FacundoAlvarado9/netkit-labs-uni/lab03_subnetting-and-policy-routing/README.md

 (...)
 ```

 Which means that traffic coming from the network 8 will be routed following the table 99, and not the main routing table.
-This table looks like the following:
+This table looks like the following: (directing traffic to ISP2)

 ```
 > ip route list table 99